jessiejalca/frontend-mentor-challenges/challenges/interactive-rating-component-main/README.md

   ><input type="radio" id="1" name="rating" value="1" />1</label
 >
 ```
-So to style the label based on the input, I had to visually hide the input button and style the label to _look_ like an input method.
+So to style the radio form as designed, I decided to visually hide the input button and style the label to _look_ like an input method.
 However, one major challenge I ran into was visually selecting the label, because the the `:checked` pseudo-class selector is specific to its associated input.
 As a solution, I came across this newer pseudo-class: `:has`, which can be used to target a parent element based on the child it contains.
 ```scss
 // change the color when checked
 &:has(> input[type="radio"]:checked) {